bparanj/crystal/computer/networking/osi.md

 | 1.
 Physical | - Network Interface Cards (NICs)<br>- Cables (Ethernet, fiber optic)<br>- Wireless signals (Wi-Fi)<br>- Hubs and repeaters<br>- Bit-level data transmission |

-This table provides a more detailed look at the elements and operations involved in HTTP communication at each OSI layer.
-Here's a brief explanation of how some key operations are performed:
+This table provides a detailed look at the elements and operations involved in HTTP communication at each OSI layer.

 1. Application Layer: HTTP requests and responses are formed here.
 The client sends methods like GET or POST, while the server responds with status codes and requested data.